ArtifactDB/gobbler/README.md

 On success, the version is deleted and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
 A success is still reported even if the version, its asset or its project is not present, in which case the operation is a no-op.

-### Health check

-To check if a Gobbler service is active, a user should touch a file with the `request-health_check-` prefix.
-The contents of this file are ignored.
-On success, the asset is deleted and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

-## Accessing the registry

-Most applications on the shared filesystem should be able to directly access the world-readable registry via the usual system calls.
-This is the most efficient access pattern as it avoids any data transfer.

-Remote applications can obtain a listing of the registry by performing a GET request to the `/list` endpoint, This accepts some optional query parameters:

-- `path`, a string specifying a relative path to a subdirectory within the registry.
-  The listing is performed within this subdirectory.
-  If not provided, the entire registry is listed.
-- `recursive`, a boolean indicating whether to list recursively.
-  Defaults to false.

-The response is a JSON-encoded array of the relative paths within the registry or one of its requested subdirectories.
-If `recursive=true`, all paths refer to files; otherwise, paths may refer to subdirectories, which are denoted by a `/` suffix.

-Any file of interest within the registry can then be obtained via the `/fetch/{path}` endpoint.
-Once downloaded, clients should consider caching the files to reduce future data transfer.

 ## Parsing logs